 Inspectors were advised that custodies were brought from the Court Custody Vehicle handcuffed to a member of staff who wore a mask and gloves.
-The only difference in the process when taking custodies from the CCU to appear in court was that the custody also wore a mask and kept it on whilst in court.
-A mask is also offered to custodies who are released, for their onward journey.
+When taking custodies to court, they were not handcuffed and were escorted by two members of staff wearing gloves and masks.